Bursectomy - Surgical Bursa Removal

 In order to get maximum blood flow to your injury area, you need to help your body stimulate blood flow.
 To stimulate blood flow easily, you need deep heat.
 DTR Therapy is the fast, easy and pain-free way to apply deep heat - exactly where you want it.
 It's the key to dealing post surgery recovery properly.

 - When treating any soft tissue injury, an effective therapy will increase blood flow to the injury while the joint is immobile.

 - This increase in blood flow will accelerate the body's own ability to heal itself.

-- The BFST Wrap® is the most highly effective blood flow stimulation device that you'll find on the market that is approved by the FDA for use in the home or hospital.
+- The T•Shellz Wrap is a highly effective blood circulation stimulation device approved by the FDA for use at home.

 Electromagnetic energy is the only way to get your blood flow moving on a deep tissue level for these reasons:

 - Electromagnetic energy waves are not heat waves.